 Meaning and History

 DC Comics had ten logos, different in content but identical in shape.
-All of them have round outlines, are found on the covers of magazines, in advertising materials and on souvenirs.
+All of them have circular outlines and are found on magazine covers, in promotional materials, and on souvenirs.

 What is DC Comics?

 DC Comics is a comic book publisher, a subsidiary of Warner Bros.
 Discovery, and a division of DC Entertainment.
-It has been involved in creative work since 1937 when legendary heroes like Wonder Woman, Batman, Superman, Green Lantern, and others first appeared in its publications.
+It has been involved in creative work since 1937, when its publications first featured legendary heroes such as Wonder Woman, Batman, Superman, Green Lantern, and others.
 The company itself was founded earlier in 1934 under the name National Comics Publications.

 1940 – 1942

 Although the publishing house appeared in 1934, its first trademark was published six years later – in 1940.
-These were two black rings, between which was the inscription “A PUBLICATION.”
+It consisted of two black rings with the inscription “A PUBLICATION” between them.
 The center was occupied by the abbreviation “DC.”

 1942 – 1949

-The updated logo includes the phrase “A SUPERMAN PUBLICATION.”
-The letters “D” and “C” appear three-dimensional in the middle due to the black shadows.
+The updated logo included the phrase “A SUPERMAN PUBLICATION”.
+The letters “D” and “C” in the center appeared voluminous due to black shadows.

 1949 – 1970

-In November 1949, the designers changed the old inscription to SUPERMAN NATIONAL COMICS, making the first word red and separating it from the rest with two dark dots.
+In November 1949, designers changed the old inscription to SUPERMAN NATIONAL COMICS, making the first word red and separating it from the others with two dark dots.

 1970 – 1972

-The emblem, adopted in 1970, had several versions.
-Most often, a yellow rectangle with a black border, and the words “DC SUPERMAN” was used.
-Above or below was a black circle depicting a superhero in a blue and red suit.
+The emblem adopted in 1970 had several versions.
+Most often used as a yellow rectangle with a black border and the inscription “DC SUPERMAN.”
+Above or below was a black circle with an image of a superhero in a blue-red costume.

 1972 – 1974

-The covers of several issues, which were published from 1972 to 1974, featured an exclusive logo: the red abbreviation “DC” in a black ring.
+On the covers of several issues released from 1972 to 1974, an exclusive logo was placed: a red abbreviation “DC” in a black ring.

 1974 – 1976

-Next to “DC,” there appeared the words “THE LINE OF SUPERSTARS” and two small five-pointed stars.
+Next to the inscription “DC” appeared the words “THE LINE OF SUPERSTARS” and two small five-pointed stars.

 1976 – 2005